 Tradition isn’t always right, though.
 So what say you?
 Tight sets or sets off the net?
 Tell us what you think and why?

 * During the 2018 Volleyball Nations League Mark faced the USA as the Australian Men’s National Team coach.
 He observed that they were then setting balls tight, which produced difficult to stop attacks, so the philosophy seems to have changed.
+Later that year I asked one of the USA assistants about it.
+He denied this being the case.

 6 Steps to Better Practices - Free Guide